Emma Greco

-Emma Greco (born March 6, 1995) is a Canadian ice hockey defender, currently playing with the Toronto Six of the Premier Hockey Federation (PHF).
+Emma Greco (born March 6, 1995) is a Canadian ice hockey defenceman for the Vancouver Goldeneyes of the Professional Women's Hockey League (PWHL).
 Greco has been described as a reliable stay-at-home defenceman.

 Playing career

 Greco began playing hockey at the age of five, her parents encouraging her to play the sport instead of figure skating.
 She attended Aldershot School where she played varsity field hockey, soccer, ice hockey, and badminton in addition to playing basketball, volleyball, and softball throughout her high school career.
 During the later three years of high school, she also played ice hockey with the Toronto Jr. Aeros of the Provincial Women's Hockey League (PWHL), serving as team captain in her final year.
 As a senior, Greco was named the 2013 Aldershot Female Athlete of the Year and the City of Burlington's High School Female Athlete of the Year.

-NCAA
+College

 From 2013 to 2017, she played with the Quinnipiac Bobcats women's ice hockey program in the ECAC Hockey conference of the NCAA Division I, scoring 25 points in 144 games.
 She scored her first collegiate career goal in February of her third year, the game-winning goal in a 4–0 victory over Rensselaer.
 That year, she would be named to the ECAC Hockey All-Tournament Team, leading her team in blocked shots.